Surat Singh Khalsa

-Surat Singh Khalsa (born 7 March 1933), also known as "Bapu Surat Singh Khalsa" is a civil rights and political activist, from the Indian state of Punjab.
-Surat Singh Khalsa has been involved with various political struggles related to Sikhs in Punjab, however he is currently in the limelight for a hunger strike as a form of peaceful protest against illegal and prolonged detention of political prisoners.
+Surat Singh Khalsa (7 March 1933 – 14 January 2025), also known as Bapu Surat Singh Khalsa, was a civil rights and political activist from the Indian state of Punjab.
+Surat Singh Khalsa was involved with various political struggles related to Sikhs in Punjab, however, he was in the mid-2010s in the limelight for a hunger strike as a form of peaceful protest against illegal and prolonged detention of political prisoners.

-Hunger Strike
+Hunger strike

-On 16 January 2015, Surat Singh Khalsa began a hunger strike which is still ongoing.
-He has refused food and water to seek the release of Sikh political prisoners who have completed their court sentences.
-Where he is seeking release of Sikh political prisoners, he has also called for unconditional release of prisoners of all religions who have completed their terms.
+On 16 January 2015, Khalsa began a hunger strike.
+He refused food and water to seek the release of Sikh political prisoners who have completed their court sentences.
+He also called for the unconditional release of prisoners of all religions who have completed their terms.